(These books are unavailable while I am seeking agent representation and publication. You can read or listen to first chapters.)

-Resisting the twilight of her career, a much-loved high wire performer climbs the tallest tree in an old-growth redwood state forest to battle corporate forces colluding to clear-cut the land and install another vineyard.
-She sets living quarters and a high-tech media nest in the branches and her antics to draw national attention reignite old wounds in the adjacent rural community, embolden the local Indian tribe to confront its legacy of shame, and threaten the governor who depends on corporate money for reelection.
+Resisting the twilight of her career, a much-loved high wire performer climbs the tallest tree in an old-growth redwood state forest to battle corporate forces colluding to clear-cut the land and install yet another vineyard.
+She sets up living quarters and a high-tech media nest in the branches and her antics to draw national attention reignite old wounds in the adjacent rural community, embolden the local Indian tribe to confront its legacy of shame, and threaten the governor who depends on corporate money for reelection.
 When a humble craftsman from Japan takes interest in the forest, all the parties must reevaluate their beliefs to address this greater threat.

 The Taking: Chapter One

 Seated on the porch swing, Delicia propped her feet on the smaller of her two suitcases and scanned the horizon for the swirl of dust the Land Rover would kick up on the Provincial Road.
 Shadows were long, and though the house at her back still slept, antelope were already browsing in the Sammundo Prairie, raising their heads only to scan for cheetahs.
 Wildebeests were stirring mud in the watering hole by Tragic Rocks.
 And snakes everywhere were emerging from their dens.
 Close at hand, the cries of tree frogs testified to the heat yet to come.